 The kinematic viscosity (KV) of the oil was determined according to ASTMD-445.
-The oil was poured into a viscometer and the viscometer was mounted upright in the viscosity bath maintained at 40 and 100°C respectively.
+The oil was poured into a viscometer which was mounted upright in the viscometric bath (maintained at 40 or 100°C).
 The oil in the tube was allowed to stabilise for 15 minutes.
 When the equilibrium temperature was attained, the oil level was adjusted, using a suction pump, to 7 mm above the upper mark of the viscometer tube.
-A stop watch was started when the meniscus of the oil was at the upper mark, and stopped when the meniscus got to the lower mark.
-The time taken for a given volume of oil to move from the upper mark to the lower mark of the viscometer tube was recorded [26].
-The kinematic viscosity (KV) was calculated using equation 2.2:
+The time taken for the oil meniscus to move from the upper mark to the lower mark of the viscometer tube was recorded [26].
+The kinematic viscosity (KV) was calculated using equation 2.2.

-$$KV (cSt) = C (cSt s^{-1}) x t(s)$$ 2.2
+$$KV(cSt) = \mathcal{L}(cSt \ s^{-1}) \ x \ f(s)$$ (2.2)